It should have been so easy.

 Perfectionism, fear, and writer’s block can paralyze our kids.
 They only want to write a paper once, and they want to call it “good enough.”
 Not only that, they expect you to rave over it and accept it as a finished product!

 It only takes a single comment from you before the wailing begins: But I don’t want to change it.
 I like it the way it is.
 I can’t ever make you happy.

 A Formula for Failure

-Insecure parent + reluctant child + blank paper = Failed writing attempts.
+Insecure parent + reluctant child + blank paper = Writing failure

 Do you cave to your student’s complaints?
-Do you keep pushing writing aside with the intention of getting to it one of these days?
-Are you looking back with guilt at those ”lost years”?
+Do you keep setting writing aside with the good intention of getting to it “one of these days”?
+Are you looking back with guilt at those ”lost years” because:

 - You have a high schooler who can’t write;